DV

 How to create a collection

-1. Go to Portfolios and make sure you have at least two saved portfolios.
+1. Make sure you have at least two saved portfolios.

-5. Load the collection — your merged holdings will appear in the analyzer, forecast, calendar, and other tools.
+5. To load the collection, open the portfolio switcher pill in the top toolbar and pick it from the Collections list — your merged holdings will appear in the analyzer, forecast, calendar, and other tools.

 Each holding row retains a label showing which portfolio it came from, so you can always tell where a position lives.